Facing gridlock, Jakarta takes aim at cheap, green car drive

 “The (LCGC) cars might be cheap to buy, but we will make it expensive to operate.
 Owners of these cars will think twice before using them,” Udar Pristono, the chief of Jakarta’s transport agency, told Reuters.

-The capital’s hard line against President Susilo Bambang Yudhoyono’s controversial LCGC program, which comes with financial incentives to bolster demand, is forcing auto manufacturers to review and adjust their marketing plans.
+The capital’s hard line against President Susilo Bambang Yudhoyono’s controversial LCGC programme, which comes with financial incentives to bolster demand, is forcing auto manufacturers to review and adjust their marketing plans.

 Auto executives say Widodo’s measures will only have a short-term impact, and they expect car sales to continue to increase.
 The car industry has been one of the few bright spots in Indonesia’s struggling manufacturing sector, with Gaikindo, the association of auto manufacturers, expecting to hit its 2013 target for record sales of 1.25 million vehicles, up from 1.11 million in 2012.

 “Penetration of 4-wheel vehicles in Indonesia is only 40 per 1,000 people.
-That’s very small compared to China and India,” said Prijono Sugiarta, head of PT Astra International (ASII.JK), the country’s largest automotive distributor.
+That’s very small compared to China and India,” said Prijono Sugiarta, head of PT Astra International, the country’s largest automotive distributor.
 “So I’d encourage the sales push to rural areas and outside Jakarta.”

 For Widodo, who has yet to decide if he will run for president of the world’s fourth-most populous nation, Jakarta’s traffic woes are a top priority.